selvakumarskv990-collab/machine-learning-model-for-multi-disease-prediction/README.md

 #Install Python
 Make sure Python 3.x is installed on your system.

-Install required packages
+1.Install required packages
-Open a terminal in the project folder and run:# pip install -r requirements.txt
+Open a terminal in the project folder and run:#

+pip install -r requirements.txt

-#Run the Streamlit app
+2.#Run the Streamlit app
 In the terminal, run:#

 streamlit run multiple_disease.py